Woody Point Memorial Hall: History

-Like all Australian communities, Woody Point was affected by the impact of WWI.
-Of the 330,770 Australians who embarked for overseas service in WWI, 58,961 died and 170,909 were wounded, went missing or became prisoners of war.
+Like all Australian communities, Woody Point was affected by the impact of World War I. Of the 330,770 Australians who embarked for overseas service in World War I, 58,961 died and 170,909 were wounded, went missing or became prisoners of war.
 This meant that around 69% of embarked personnel became casualties – or 21% of eligible Australian males.
 To date, no previous or subsequent war has had such an impact on Australia in terms of loss of life; almost every community in every Australian state lost young people.
 Even before the end of hostilities, memorials were being erected by Australian communities to honour local people who had served and died.
 These memorials were a spontaneous and highly visible expression of national grief; substitute graves for the Australians whose bodies lay in battlefield cemeteries in Europe and the Middle East.

-WWI memorials took a variety of forms in Australia, including honour boards (from 1915), stone monuments (including obelisks, soldier statues, arches, crosses, columns or urns), tree-lined memorial avenues, memorial parks, and utilitarian structures such as gates, halls and clocks.
+World War I memorials took a variety of forms in Australia, including honour boards (from 1915), stone monuments (including obelisks, soldier statues, arches, crosses, columns or urns), tree-lined memorial avenues, memorial parks, and utilitarian structures such as gates, halls and clocks.
 In Queensland the soldier statue was the most popular choice of monument, while the obelisk predominated in southern states.
-Australia's first permanent WWI memorial to honour the men from a particular community was unveiled at Balmain in Sydney on 23 April 1916.
+Australia's first permanent World War I memorial to honour the men from a particular community was unveiled at Balmain in Sydney on 23 April 1916.

 The argument over whether a war memorial should simply be a monument, or have a utilitarian function (the sacred versus the useful), was repeated all over Australia.
 The utilitarians believed that their approach was more enlightened and humane, and utility also appealed to local governments, as donations could offset the cost of needed infrastructure.
 However, monumentalists argued that utilitarian solutions were at the mercy of progress and would become outmoded over time.
 Monumentalists also believed that it was not really "commemoration", if a public resource that should have been built anyway was named a memorial.
-Post-WWI, most Australian localities decided on a monumental approach (60%), with only 22% choosing utilitarian buildings (mostly halls) and 18% choosing the compromise position of utilitarian monuments.
+Post-World War I, most Australian localities decided on a monumental approach (60%), with only 22% choosing utilitarian buildings (mostly halls) and 18% choosing the compromise position of utilitarian monuments.
 Some communities solved the problem by building two memorials: one utilitarian, and one monumental.
 After World War II (WWII) the utilitarian form of memorial increased in popularity.

 Memorial halls were an expensive form of utilitarian memorial, but banks were more ready to lend the money for projects with a commercial value; and subscribers knew they were providing a public resource as well as a memorial.
 Halls were also a common preference of the Returned Sailors and Soldiers Imperial League of Australia (RSSILA), as they provided an amenity for returned soldiers; although some feared that using the halls for entertainment would be disrespectful of the memorial purpose.
 Although the halls were for the use of returned soldiers, they also served multiple community functions.
-Early Queensland WWI memorial halls were opened in December 1919 (Coolangatta – a Methodist Memorial Hall and Soldiers' Rest) and January 1920 (Pilton).
+Early Queensland World War I memorial halls were opened in December 1919 (Coolangatta – a Methodist Memorial Hall and Soldiers' Rest) and January 1920 (Pilton).